 Flutter: Save and Retrieve Colors from Database or File

 There are situations you may need to store color in a database, file, cloud, or shared preferences.
+There is a small challenge is that color is not a string or a number so we cannot directly save it.
 This article will show you a few ways to get that task done.

 Using Color’s Value